tailwindlabs/tailwindcss/.github/CONTRIBUTING.md

 ## Running tests

-The tests require the files to be compiled, you must first run babel transpilation :
+The tests require the files to be compiled, you must first run the babel transpilation :

 ```sh
 npm run babelify